Mahatma Jansons | National Review

 I am looking at a review from 2004, of Jansons and the Pittsburgh in Mahler’s Symphony No. 7.
 It is a long and detailed review.
 At the end, I wrote that I left Carnegie Hall feeling rather sad — because I did not expect to hear the Mahler Seventh played so well again.
 (I have, once — by the New York Philharmonic under Lorin Maazel.)

-One of the best concerts I ever heard — from anyone, anywhere — took place in 2008.
-In Salzburg, Jansons conducted the Vienna Philharmonic in a program ending with the Brahms Second.
-I wrote that the concert “stayed with me for days after, which is rare, I can tell you.”
+One of the best concerts I ever heard – from anyone, anywhere – took place in 2008.
+In Salzburg, Jansons conducted the Vienna Philharmonic in the following program: Webern’s Im Sommerwind; Berlioz’s Nuits d’été (in which the soloist was Elina Garanca, the conductor’s fellow Latvian); and the Brahms Second.
+I wrote that this concert “stayed with me for days after, which is rare, I can tell you.”
 Frankly, it stays with me — though more in feeling than detail — even now.

-He conducted his Bavarian orchestra in Carnegie Hall on November 8, 2019.
-I was unable to attend, and am sort of glad.
-Jansons was almost too weak to finish.
-He was scheduled to conduct the next night, too, but had to withdraw.
+I will relate something that Jansons said about opera productions — about the far-out ones, in particular: “Very few conductors have the courage to stand up to the worst stuff.”
+Here is a tidbit on a different subject: “You can’t really refurbish or improve a hall — better to tear it down and build something new.”

+Want to hear a joke?
+Jansons told this one in 2018.
+Before I begin it, let me offer just a speck of background: For reasons one could go into, it is very, very hard to play softly on an oboe.

-On November 30 — a few weeks after that withdrawal in New York — Jansons died at his home in St. Petersburg, Russia (an apartment in Tolstoy House).
+On November 30 — a few weeks after the withdrawal in New York — Mariss Jansons died at his home in St. Petersburg (an apartment in Tolstoy House).

 In the final years, I took to calling him “Mahatma Jansons” — not “Maestro Jansons” but “Mahatma,” meaning “Great-Souled One.”
 He grinned when I mentioned this to the audience in 2018, and the audience cheered.
 They knew it was right.
 You were amazed by Jansons as a musician, but you loved him as a human being, too.

-Note: Editor’s Note: This is an expansion of a piece published in the current issue of National Review.